YejiStat/ipcwQR/README.md

 ## Introduction
-`ipcwQR` is the R package to fit a new inverse-probability censoring weighted (IPCW) estimating procedure for censored quantile regression when the data are partially interval-censored that include doubly-censored (DC) data and partly interval-censored (PIC) and possibly correlated within same cluster.
+`ipcwqrPIC` is the R package to fit a new inverse-probability censoring weighted (IPCW) estimating procedure for censored quantile regression when the data are partially interval-censored that include doubly-censored (DC) data and partly interval-censored (PIC) and possibly correlated within same cluster.
 Let $T$ and $X$ be the event time of interest and its related $p$-vector of covariates, respectively.
 Our main objective is to estimate the $p$-dimensional quantile coefficient vector ${\boldsymbol{\beta}}_0(\tau)$